vacura/Betacode2utf8/README.md

 # Betacode2utf8
-Convertor from betacode to UTF8 for LaTeX.
+Converter from betacode to UTF8 for LaTeX.
 (If you dont understand it, then you dont need it :)

 # Usage